Here’s the One Thing You Need to Know Before You Start Blasting Your Humidifier

 What is the ideal humidity level for your home?

 Ideal in-home humidity levels should hover around 45%.
-Anything under 30% is too dry, and over 50% is too high.
+Anything under 30% is too dry, and over 50% is too high, according to Mayo Clinic.
 So, how can you maintain a good humidity level in your house?
+And how much humidity is too much?
 Here’s everything you need to know, from how to assess how humid your home is, to determining whether you need more or less moisture in the air.

 How to Gauge Indoor Humidity Levels